 - Warm the formula 100 F (37.7 C) by resting in a jug of boiling water.
 Test the temperature by squeezing a small amount on the back of your wrist to make sure it is not too cool or hot.

-- Measure the calculated volume of milk with a large syringe and place in the bottle.
+- Measure the calculated volume of milk with a large syringe and place it in the bottle.

 How to bottle feed a kitten